ginyeqm/midTerm/README.md

 ## Getting Started
--Install all dependencies (using the `npm install` command).
+- Install all dependencies (using the `npm install` command).
--Run the developmentweb server using the `node express_server.js ` command.
+- Run the developmentweb server using the `node express_server.js ` command.

 ##  Project Description